Skip to content

 Additional Configuration for Android Integration:

-• Configure the Gradle Plugin ft-plugin to collect App startup events and network request data, as well as Android Native-related events (page navigation, click events, Native network requests, WebView data).
+• Configure the Gradle Plugin ft-plugin to collect App startup events, network request data, and Android Native related events (page navigation, click events, Native network requests, WebView data).

-• Note that you need to configure the TrueWatch Android Maven repository address in Gradle, both for the Plugin and AAR.
-For configuration details, refer to the build.gradle in the example.
+• Note: You also need to configure the TrueWatch Android Maven repository address in Gradle.
+Both the Plugin and AAR require this configuration.
+Refer to the configuration details in the example's build.gradle.

 Now in your code, you can use: